cechandler/dissertation-paper/dissertation/source/05c_part3_wald_set_klm.md

 ![*Wald* Intro:Sec3 and Var1:Sec3 repeat sign movement](/Volumes/Data/Dropbox/Composition/Current-Projects/dissertation-paper/figures/wald-part-a-sec3-repeat-signs.png){#fig:wald-sec3-repeat-signs}

-Var2:Sec3 presents one final contrasting instance of Abrahamsen's economical reuse of *K* segments.
-Rather than reconfigure varied segments through the adjustment of repeat signs, Abrahamsen rotates literal repetitions of eight sequences of *K* segments amongst two symmetrical groupings of instruments.
+Var2:Sec3 presents another contrasting instance of Abrahamsen's economical reuse of *K* segments.
+Rather than reconfigure varied segments through the adjustment of repeat signs, Abrahamsen rotates literal repetitions of eight sequences of several *K* segments amongst two symmetrical groupings of instruments.
 The two instrumental subsets each contain four symmetrically spaced instruments; Group III and IV's bass flute, cello, horn, and bass form one group, and the duos of Group I and II form the other.
 Each of the eight sequences continuously spin out varying numbers of *K* segments, which form through S~1-rest~, S~1-articulation\ (staccatissimo,\ accent)~, and C~SC\ `4-22[0247]`~.
 The *K* segments are diverse in length and move at different polyrhythmic speeds that divide the `12/8` meter into 5, 7, 12, 14, 15, and 21 equal divisions.

 Labelling these eight sequences *K1* through *K8*, Table @tbl:wald-var2-sec3-rotations displays Abrahamsen's rotation and literal repetition of these sequences across the twenty measures of Var2:Sec3.
 The vertical alignment of *K1-8* indicate moments when instruments change *K* segments simultaneously, most notably occurring at the ten measure half-way point.
 Over the course of the section, instruments of Group I and II articulate each of the four *K* segments once, while each instrument of Group III and IV performs three out of the four segments.